 If you do choose to take that risk, here’s how to make an intelligent decision.

-Even if you use a product made and sold for cats only, you need to be careful to choose a product featuring cat-safe insecticides.
+Even if you use a product made and sold for cats only, you need to be careful to choose a product made with cat-safe insecticides.

 Insecticide safety isn’t as clearly defined and regulated as you might imagine.
-Some chemicals are believed safe for years before a respected entity starts putting together the pieces and recognizes that they’re not nearly as safe as was assumed.
+Some chemicals are believed safe for years before a respected entity starts putting together the pieces and recognizes they’re not nearly as safe as previously assumed.

 All insecticides are made to kill, and though we rely on them only killing insects instead of our pets, there is always the risk of toxicity.
 That’s why it’s important to be knowledgeable about the poisons used in your flea shampoo.

-Not only most flea shampoo, but most flea treatments, are unsafe for kittens under 12 weeks old.
-If you have a very young kitten with fleas, it’s better to go with flea combing, bathing with a gentle dish soap, and environmental treatment.
+Not only most flea shampoos, but most flea treatments, are unsafe for kittens under 12 weeks of age.
+If you have a very young kitten with fleas, the safest treatment option involves a combination of flea combing and bathing with a gentle dish soap as well as steps to remove fleas from the environment.

 Flea Shampoo Ingredient Glossary